PLA Statement and Call to Action for Public Library Workers to Address Racism

-About the PLA Task Force on Equity, Diversity, Inclusion and Social Justice
+About the PLA Committee on Equity, Diversity, Inclusion and Social Justice

-The task force has been charged with developing a strategic and coordinated approach for PLA related to EDISJ issues.
-The task force explores methods and considers resources that will allow PLA to take a multifaceted approach.
+The committee has been charged with developing a strategic and coordinated approach for PLA related to EDISJ issues.
+The committee explores methods and considers resources that will allow PLA to take a multifaceted approach.
 Task force activities include but are not limited to:

 Updates on the PLA EDI Initiative